dylanebert/Claude-Code-Development-Kit/docs/ai-context/docs-overview.md

 # Documentation Architecture

-This project uses a **3-tier documentation system** that organizes knowledge by stability and scope, enabling efficient AI context loading and scalable development.
+This project uses a **3-tier documentation system** that organizes knowledge by stability and scope, enabling efficient context loading and scalable development.

 ## How the 3-Tier System Works